BjornL1/bankloan-calculator/README.md

 - Known Bugs/compromise
-  - The difference between disable and enable functions for the buttons on a laptop is more clear than on a phone (Iphone), a balance was done with some styling to find the best compromise to compensate for this.
-A similar situation occurs for the buttons on hover effect where they stay in a default for apple after buttons are activated, on the other hand it is even more clear for the user that button actually has been activated with this built in functionality.
+  - The difference between disabled and enabled buttons on a laptop is more clear than on a phone (Iphone), the styling on the buttons was adapted to suit both devices however still a compromise.
   - The result text is written with monospace to improve the layout, however on very large bank loans the total cost of loan is moved one row making it slightly offset from the other numbers presented in the output window, though in the absolute majority of results this is not the case.